 Thus, the language seeks to get rid of the coincidence of the initial form and indirect forms of the noun.

-However, in reality, this regularity is not absolute.
-On the one hand, a number of masculine nouns with a base on a hard consonant have a zero ending:
+However, in reality this pattern is not absolute.
+On the one hand, a number of masculine nouns with a hard consonant stem have a zero ending:

 one soldier – several soldiers; one Georgian - several Georgians, one gypsy - several gypsies.